lizhanmit/learning-notes/etl-note/etl-note.md

 Views are useful for many ETL processing tasks such as the following:

-- Transforming column names
+- Transforming column names.
-- Using column aliases
+- Using column aliases.
-- Combining data from multiple tables
+- Combining data from multiple tables.
-- Processing nulls
+- Processing nulls.
-- Performing data conversions
+- Performing data conversions.

 ETL steps (with views):